Teaching Your Dog to ‘Leave’.

 Eventually, you will be able to keep your palm open and your dog will leave the treat alone.
 Once you have got to this stage, you can now start putting the cue word in – in this case, ‘leave’ – but you can use any word you like.

-You can also use a clicker to mark the exact point that your ignores or, moves away from the treat.
-Teaching your dog to ‘leave’ it a fairly simple process and most dogs catch on really quickly.
+You can also use a clicker to mark the exact point that your dog ignores or, moves away from the treat.
+Teaching your dog to ‘leave’ it is a fairly simple process and most dogs catch on really quickly.

 Once your dog is responding well, begin to introduce some variables like this;